SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 This webapplication incorporates the original scripts to design CREATE oligos, allowing useres to upload and design oligos for their own mutations.

 ## CREATE oligo design
+The original method was developed by [Garst et. al](https://www.nature.com/articles/nbt.3718)